 However, in order for power to be restored, two substations needed to be put back online before downed wires were assessed and trees were untangled.
 That was all work that needed to be done by JCP&L before township or county public works could clear roads.

-A downed tree on Route 520 proved to be a problem for the township.
+proved to be a problem for the township.
 The county owns the road, but when county employees showed up to cut the tree, JCP&L had not yet cut wires.
 The two kept missing each other, until the Tuesday after the storm when Hornik made both parties meet him at the scene to get it cleared.

 The township is currently assessing how much damages from the storm will cost.
 Overtime costs for have not yet been calculated, but storm repairs from flooding may cost more than $200,000.
 There is no estimated cost for bush pick-up yet.